briou34/ExE/advices/bear_hunt.md

 # Bear hunt

+## Simple

+Some bear advice all,

+Use your strongest heroes if you are creating a rally.

+If you are joining the correct heroes to use are Chenko
+Yeonwoo
+Amane
+Amadeus
+Hilde

+This is because the top right skill is used when you join a rally and they have guaranteed damage, the other heroes have a chance skill which means it isn't always applied.

+Archers make the most damage so where you can your ratio should be 10/10/80 but this isn't always possible so use where you can.
+If you have more marches than heroes just send troops.

+-- Shell

+## Detailed

 Bear Hunt is a team coordination event to maximize rallies in a pure offensive manner.

 First, here a few points on rally mechanics: